- Find a Fertility Doctor or Clinic

 You are here

 Follicle stimulating hormone (FSH) is exactly what it sounds like—a hormone that stimulates follicles (the sacs within your ovaries that contain eggs) to grow.
+High FSH can make getting pregnant difficult.

 How Does High FSH Affect Fertility?